iArcanic/im-cw1/report/gaming-db-report.md

 CREATE ROLE ManagerRole;
 ```

 As alluded to from before, the `ManagerRole` is the most privileged role within the online gaming platform infrastructure.
 These are akin to executives who govern the major areas of the platform's business operations and conduct a relevant strategy.
-Since this is the case, the highest level of privilege means complete visibility and control as per their responsibilities.

 ```sql
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA PlayerSchema TO ManagerRole;